ducanup01/ducanup01.github.io/README.md

 [^firstlink]: My first reference

-[^second link]: Idk what prefixing with 2 lines means and im not doing it
+[^secondlink]: Idk what prefixing with 2 lines means and im not doing it